bbjubjub2494/helloweb3/README.md

 ## Credit

-Helloweb3 is based on [`paradigmctf.py`] by samcszun, which has often been copy-pasted in other CTFs as well.
+Helloweb3 is based on [`paradigmctf.py`] by samczsun, which has often been copy-pasted in other CTFs as well.

 [paradigmctf.py]: https://github.com/paradigmxyz/paradigm-ctf-infrastructure/tree/main/paradigmctf.py